The Man Who Asked Me the Name of His Religion

 He mentioned G- specifically, a doctor from Europe, who was just meh.
 I raised my eyebrows at that.
 I remembered her.
 She was in my dorm, and had remarked on Malaysians and Indonesians being ‘very religious’ upon learning where I was from, as though it seemed a thing completely incomprehensible.
 That said, she was also the only one who apologised for speaking in the room while I was praying.*

-And then he finally came to the point, asking his question: "What is your religion?"
+And then he finally came to the point, asking his question: “What is your religion?”
 He pointed at my heart.
-That energy, was like the Light that he called 'his religion'.
+That energy, he said by way of explanation, was like the Light that he called ‘his religion’.

 Oh, what a simple, simple question, on its surface!
 But I knew, from long years of life and reflection, that there are times when someone asks what, but they really want to ask why.
-And when someone asks about you, sometimes they're really asking about them.
-In these situations, the most relevant answer cannot be given without reaching into the other person's heart.
+And when someone asks about you, sometimes they’re really asking about themselves.

 My mind flashed across everything he had chosen to tell me thus far.
 About the Light, and how he came to accept the Light as his religion.
-About the energy of my heart.
+About the energy of my heart that resembled it.

-I decided, his real question was not about my religion, per se.
+I decided, his real question was not curiosity about my religion.
 He wanted to know the name of his religion.
 He was hoping that I have the same one.
+But I don’t know that, and impartial enough not to assume.

-In that split second I had to decide if I could answer the question, while also giving him something of what he wanted to know.
+In that split second I had to decide if I could answer the spoken question, while also giving him the answer to what he really wanted.
 I had to work within the constraint of our mutually limited Spanish and English, and bearing in mind that I was leaving soon (if the transfer van ever came, that is!).
+There would not be time for complicated discussions.

 Fortunately, this was an easier task than the question Belle had asked me in the Maldives.
 For there were only two things that every messenger of my faith had brought, consistently.